outpaddling/Coding-Standards/README.md

 ## Modularity

+1. Always try to write code that can be used anywhere rather than just for your own purposes.

-1. Any function that might be useful to another program should be placed in a library such as [libxtend](https://github.com/outpaddling/libxtend) or [biolibc](https://github.com/outpaddling/biolibc), rather than reside in
+    Any function that might be useful to another program should be placed in a library such as
+    [libxtend](https://github.com/outpaddling/libxtend) or
+    [biolibc](https://github.com/outpaddling/biolibc), rather than reside in